Ed94/gencpp/Readme.md

 * Make a test suite made up of collections based of the ZPL library templated colllection macros and the memory module.
 * Generate a single-header library.
 * Generate a C-supported single-header library.
+* Remove full ZPL dependency, move into Bloat header/source only what is used.
+* This library has heavy string allocations, most likely will make a string flyweight for it.